Introduction

 Theological Analysis

 Postcolonial interpretation insists that the social location of the reader matters for interpretation.
+This claim challenges the Enlightenment ideal of objective, disinterested biblical scholarship.
 Readers who have experienced colonization, slavery, or marginalization bring questions to the text that privileged readers may never ask: Whose interests does this interpretation serve?
 Who benefits from this reading?
 Whose voices are silenced?
 These questions do not invalidate traditional interpretations but expose their partiality and open space for alternative readings.

 Conclusion